Feral rusa deer

 - Exclusion fencing, while expensive can be an effective method of protecting intensive agriculture from feral deer impacts.

-- Rusa deer is a restricted invasive animal under the Biosecurity Act 2014.
+- The feral rusa deer is a category 3, 4 and 6 restricted invasive animal under the Biosecurity Act 2014.

 - You must not move, keep, feed, give away, sell, or release into the environment.
 Penalties may apply.

 - You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with feral rusa deer under your control.
 This is called a general biosecurity obligation (GBO).

 - At a local level, each local government must have a biosecurity plan that covers invasive animals in its area.
 This plan may include actions to be taken on feral rusa deer.
 Some of these actions may be required under local laws.
 Contact your local government for more information.